nidionis/Collinion_obsolete/README.md

 or            ./run_collinion example/<the_example_of_your_choice> \
 and even:     ./run_collinion <path_to_the_algo_you_made>

-note: give up with your mouse and quit the window with ESC
+note: drop your mouse and quit the window with ESC

 Check the folder "tuto" if you want to discover more.